chouweihan/simple-nodemailer/README.md

 ## I created this simple backend app to use along with [my website](https://www.chouweihan.com)

 This app uses nodemailer and gmail service.
 OAUTH2 is required.

+This is still work in progress, i will add validation later